Food & Ingredients

 Each of these global leaders in its own field are based in Iowa, working together to both feed and fuel a world doubling its population amid diminishing resources.

-producer of eggs, corn, pork and soybeans
+producer of eggs, corn and pork

 lowest cost of doing business in the country